 It is winter in Western Washington, but that doesn’t mean you’ll be trapped indoors on your Fidalgo Island getaway.
 In fact, Anacortes is in the “Banana Belt” and receives less rainfall than Seattle and has around 23 more days per year of sunshine.
-Depending on what type of island adventure you want, you can fish for salmon, SUP in lakes or bays, climb indoors or on a mountain, and walk through time.
+Depending on what type of island adventure you want, you can fish for salmon, SUP in lakes or bays, climb or hike on a mountain, and walk through time.

 In the Anacortes fishing world, there are two words on everyone’s lips during the winter months–blackmouth salmon.
 The stomping grounds for these juvenile Chinook salmon are the San Juan Islands and it’s common to catch a fish weighing into the teens.
 Charter companies like R&R Charters, Highliner Charters, Catchemore Charters, and Jolly Mon Charters provide all fishing gear, one-day fishing licenses, and have covered and heated boats.
 Check their websites for rates and customized trips.
 If you plan to stay overnight, R&R Charters has a Fishing Package with the Swinomish Casino and Lodge, and the Majestic Inn & Spa has a Catch & Keep Fishing Excursion with Jolly Mon Charters.